7Rewards loyalty program rewards customers who download company's new app

 After six purchases, customers are rewarded with a free seventh drink.

-The program includes all beverage options, making it easy to redeem the free drink.
-Customers can buy six regular-sized coffees and then get a larger, more expensive Slurpee for free, for example.
+The program includes all beverage options, making it easy to redeem a seventh drink.
+You can buy six regular-sized coffees and then get a larger, more expensive Slurpee for free, for example.
 Once the free drink is redeemed, the punch card starts over.

 "7Rewards takes the app to the next level by offering our customers a customized on- and off-line experience that allows them to benefit from their loyalty," Raj Kapoor, vice-president and general manager, 7-Eleven Canada, said in a release.
 "It's a great way for us to thank them for their continued business while at the same time giving guests the chance to enjoy a selection of their favourite hot or cold beverages."